3 Reasons why you need to visit the Kartarpur Corridor in Amritsar

 2. Savoring the flavourful delights of organic langar:

 Join the Pakistanis in the communal dining at world’s largest Gurudwara and immerse yourself into the flavorful delights of Kartarpur’s langar.
 From hot Mah ki daal to mouth-watering rice kheer and Kada Prasad every bite will seem to be a bliss in Guru Nanak Ji’s blessed land.
-But do you know what’s so different about Kartarpur’s langar?
+But do you know what’s so different about Kartarpur’s Gurudwara Darbar Sahib’s langar?

 All the ingredients used in the langar while cooking are sourced locally from the 64-acre land which is right behind the Gurudwara.
 This is also known to be the land where Guru Nanak Ji once tilled the soil.
-What’s even more remarkable is that these farm-fresh goodies are completely organic and pesticide-free, making every bite an absolute delight for not only the senses but also the body and soul.
+What’s even more remarkable is that these farm-fresh goodies are completely organic and pesticide-free, making every bite an absolute delight not only for the senses but also for the body and soul.

 And to top it all, you can also bring these organic veggies back to your home in India as a form of Prasad.
-So, make sure you don’t miss a chance to partake in this communal dining, where you enjoy a nourishing meal and honor the legacy of Guru Nanak Ji’s teachings of sustainability and community.
+So, make sure you don’t miss a chance to partake in this communal dining, where you enjoy a nourishing meal and honour the legacy of Guru Nanak Ji’s teachings of sustainability and community.

 3. Indians shopping with Pak Currency